-Science Fiction for Kids
+Science Fiction Books for Boys

 As a kid, I never really liked science fiction.
 To me, the term referred to pointy eared guys in aluminum foiled clothing who walked around with laser guns zapping aliens.
 But after discovering the many options for kids in the science fiction category, my love for the genre soon grew until I was hooked on aliens and time travel like everyone else.

 For this reading list, I’m sticking to the fun of science fiction.Rather than the doom and gloom found in many of the Sci Fi books for middle grade and young adult readers, these books are all about using your imagination and the fun of the story.